Obituary of Allan Tustian

 Friends will be received at Trinity United Church, Mindemoya on Friday October 11, 2019 from 2-4 pm and 7-9 pm, where a service of Celebration will be held on Saturday at 11 am.
 Interment to follow at Mindemoya Cemetery.

-In remembrance, donations to the Mindemoya Hospital Auxiliary or Trinity United Church Accessibility Fund and may be made through www.simpsonfuneralhome.caTo send flowers to the family of Allan Tustian, please visit Tribute Store
+In remembrance, donations to the Mindemoya Hospital Auxiliary or Trinity United Church Accessibility Fund and may be made through www.simpsonfuneralhome.caTo plant a tree in memory of Allan Tustian, please visit Tribute Store